TritonDataCenter/smartos-docs/docs/illumos-and-smartos-basics/glossary.md

 ## Global Zone

-The native name of the system that holds all the other [zones](glossary.md#zone) in a [compute node](glossary.md#compute-node) or a [headnode](glossary.md#headnode) .
-The operating system which is running directly on bare metal.
-This is a Solaris term.
+The native name of the system that holds all the other [zones](glossary.md#zone) in a [compute node](glossary.md#compute-node) or a [headnode](glossary.md#headnode).
+The operating system which is running directly on bare metal and controlls the hypervisor.

 ## Headnode